Richard Ríos: Flamengo

-In the beginning of the 2020 season, despite still playing in the youth team, Ríos was promoted to the professional team to play alongside reserve players and other youngsters in the first matches of the 2020 Campeonato Carioca.
+At the start of the 2020 season, Ríos was promoted to a group of reserve and youth players used in the opening rounds of the 2020 Campeonato Carioca.
 He made his senior debut on 23 January 2020, coming on as a second-half substitute for Matheus Dantas in a 1–0 away win over Vasco da Gama.

-Ríos made his Série A debut on 27 September 2020, replacing Guilherme Bala in a 1–1 away draw against Palmeiras, as Flamengo was heavily impacted due to a COVID-19 outbreak in the squad.
-The following day, his contract was renewed until December 2021.
+He made his Série A debut on 27 September 2020, replacing Guilherme Bala in a 1–1 away draw against Palmeiras at a time when Flamengo's squad had been depleted by a COVID-19 outbreak, playing on the wing, in midfield and at left-back during his 20 minutes on the pitch.
+The following day, his contract was extended until December 2021.